-STEP ONE: Determine if a minority or low income population is present within the project area.
-If the conclusion is that no minority and/or low income population is present within the project area, document how the conclusion was reached.
-If the conclusion is that there are minority populations and/or low income population groups present, proceed to Step Two.
+STEP ONE: Determine if a minority of low income population is present within the project area.
+If a conclusion is that no minority and/or low income population is present within the project area, document how the conclusion was reached.
+If the conclusion is that there are minority population and/or low income population groups present, proceed to Step Two.